 Linux is an open-source operating system that has grown immensely in popularity over the years.
-One of the reasons for this is the powerful command-line interface (CLI) that it offers.
-Learning how to use the command line is a crucial skill for anyone using Linux, as it can significantly increase productivity and troubleshooting capabilities.
+Few of the reasons for this is the powerful command-line interface (CLI), and commands that it offers.
+Whether you’re a seasoned developer, an aspiring system administrator, or a curious user just dipping your toes, understanding the foundational Linux commands is paramount as it can significantly increase productivity and troubleshooting capabilities.

 In this article, we will cover the top 10 essential Linux commands that every user should know.

 The ‘pwd’ command is used to display the current working directory of the user.
 It is helpful for navigating the file system and understanding the location of a particular file or directory.

 The ‘ls’ command is used to list the contents of a directory.
 By default, it shows the content of the current directory.
 However, you can also specify a different directory as an argument.

 The ‘cd’ command is used to change the current working directory.
 To navigate to a specific directory, provide the directory path as an argument.

 The ‘mkdir’ command is used to create a new directory.
 Provide the name of the new directory as an argument.

 The ‘rmdir’ command is used to remove an empty directory.
 Provide the directory name as an argument.